-The City of Panama City Beach understands there are concerns about the discolored water that discharges from Lullwater Lake through a pipe outfall beneath Front Beach Road and out towards the Gulf of Mexico.
+From time to time the City of Panama City Beach hears from concerned residents and visitors alike related to discolored water in the Gulf.
+This water is fresh water that discharges from spring-fed bodies of water, such as Lullwater Lake.
+The discharge is through a pipe outfall beneath Front Beach Road and out towards the Gulf of Mexico.

-Lullwater Lake is one of about 10 spring-fed bodies of water which are naturally occurring along our sandy beaches and within the city limits.
-When we get a lot of rain, as we have recently, many of the lakes like Lullwater fill up and fresh water discharges into the Gulf.
+There are approximately 10 spring-fed bodies of water which are naturally occurring along our sandy beaches and within the city limits.
+At times, and especially after rains, many of the lakes fill up and fresh water discharges into the Gulf.
 This fresh water contains dark colored tannins which is created when pine needles, leaves, grasses and other organic matter get into the water and break down over time, giving it a dark tea-stained look.
 This water might be perceived as polluted by some, but it is not.
-This process is naturally-occurring within our lakes and similar lakes can be found in Walton County.
+This process is naturally-occurring within our lakes.
+Similar lakes can be found in Walton County.

-The City of Panama City Beach maintains the Lullwater outfall and tries to keep the discharge directed straight towards the Gulf and prevent meandering to neighboring properties.
+The City of Panama City Beach maintains the Lullwater and other outfalls and tries to keep the discharge directed straight towards the Gulf to prevent meandering to neighboring properties.
 This is a challenge, however, as changes in the tide and surf make maintenance difficult.
-We are currently working on plans for Segment 3 of the CRA (Community Redevelopment Area) which will include a component to improve or change the outfall pipe.
+We are currently working on plans for Segment 3 of the CRA (Community Redevelopment Area) which will include a component to improve or change the outfall pipe at Lullwater.
 This would potentially extend the outfall approximately 50 feet towards the water’s edge which would reduce the area of the channel.